-- 18 years of age - Students must turn 18 years of age prior to the program start date.
-A copy of a government-issued ID must be submitted.
+- 18 Years of Age – Student must turn 18 years of age prior to the program start date.
+A copy of government-issued ID must be submitted.

 - CPR-C (Basic Life Support - BLS) - Students must provide evidence of current BLS certification for entry into the program, and remain current throughout clinical training.